 Jennifer Brook will talk about user research and demystifying fieldwork at Generate New York on 28 April, which also features Sara Soueidan, Abby Covert, Steve Fisher, and many more.

-When we catch up with her towards the end of 2016, she’s just undertaken a huge move and joined file hosting service Dropbox’s research team full-time as lead design researcher – relocating from New York to San Francisco, and putting her successful independent consultant business on hold.
-The new job signifies the end of what Brook calls a “multi-year transition” from interaction designer to design researcher, and was driven by her passion for research.
+When we catch up with her at the end of 2016, she’s just undertaken a huge move to join file hosting service Dropbox’s research team full-time as lead design researcher – relocating from New York to San Francisco, and putting her successful independent consultant business on hold.

-It’s an interesting move for someone who spent their initial career working in letterpress and book-making, and more recently collaborating with forward-thinking organisations on a freelance basis.
-How did Dropbox manage to lure her in-house?
+It’s an interesting step for someone who spent their initial career working in letterpress and book-making, and more recently collaborating with forward-thinking organisations on a freelance basis.
+So how did Dropbox manage to lure her in-house?

 “Last spring, I was working with the Dropbox design team in NYC on some research for new product features,” she explains.
 “During field visits, I fell in love with the people who use Dropbox.
 It was eye-opening to see the diverse problems people are using Dropbox to solve.
 We talked to theatrical set designers who use it to coordinate complex workflows and collaborate with the dozens of people involved in making major Broadway productions.
 I interviewed someone working for the UN on peace building and crisis management, who uses Dropbox to collaborate with field offices around the globe.

 “People were working to solve meaningful problems, across time zones and borders, and I felt inspired by their stories,” she continues.
 “The challenge of going in-house is finding problems you’re excited to work on for long periods of time.
 The kinds I discovered last spring felt rich, complex and worthy of my focused time and attention.”